10 Best Wireless Gaming Mouses of 2017

 - The mouse scroll wheel feels like something of an afterthought.

 - While the Habor is light, some feel it might be a bit too light.

 Best Wireless Gaming Mouse?

 See our review article to find our choices for best wireless mouse.

 While there was a time in the not-too-distant past that anyone arguing a wireless gaming mouse could keep up with a wired mouse would be laughed at, those days have gone the way of the lag.
 Today’s wireless mouse is every bit the equal of its wired counterpart and provides you a much higher degree of overall flexibility.

 Wireless Gaming Mouse That’s Around $35 or $40?

-Both of our Best Bang for your Buck choices above are $40 or less.
+Our last two choices listed above are $40 or less.
 Either one will provide you most of the features of a wireless mouse that’s 2, 3 even 4 times the price.
 If you are looking for one under $40 to fulfill your wireless gaming needs you’d do well to consider either of those.